Liberation Transmission

-Liberation Transmission is the third studio album by Welsh rock band Lostprophets, released on 26 June 2006 by Visible Noise.
+Liberation Transmission is the third studio album by the Welsh rock band Lostprophets, released on 26 June 2006 by Visible Noise.

 Recording

 This is the first Lostprophets album recorded without original drummer Mike Chiplin.
 Josh Freese drummed at the request of Bob Rock, but the band's first choice was Travis Barker.
 Ilan Rubin also played drums for the songs "Everybody's Screaming!!!" and "For All These Times Son, for All These Times".

 Release

 "Rooftops (A Liberation Broadcast)" was released to American radio on 16 May 2006.
 On 13 June, "For All These Times Son, For All These Times" was made available for streaming via the band's Myspace profile.
 On 25 June, the album was made available for streaming via Alternative Press, and was a day later through Columbia.
 From late August to mid October, the band went on a headlining tour of the US with support from Kill Hannah, the Rasmus and Eighteen Visions.
 "The New Transmission" was released to American radio on 3 October.
 Following this, they went on another US tour later in October and running into November.
 The band was supported by Take the Crown and the Transit War.
 In November and December, the band went on a brief UK tour with support from This Is Hell.

+Despite the success of "Rooftops" as a single in America, the album failed to match sales of its predecessor, and has not received any certification by the RIAA as of 2023.